Rates notice: how to read it

 We have multiple sources of funding to provide facilities and run services including grants, interest on investments and rates revenue.

-The total amount of rates revenue needed by Council is set annually in our budget process.
-Increases to this overall rates revenue amount, over the year before, is limited by the rate cap (currently set at a 2.5%).
+The total amount of rates revenue we need is set annually in our budget process.
+Increases to this amount from the previous year is limited by a 2% rate cap.

-Your rates bill may be more or less than you expected because the 2.5% cap applies to the original total amount of rates required by Council, not your individual property.
+Your rates bill may be more or less than you expected because the 2% cap applies to the total amount of rates we require, not your individual property.

-The overall rate revenue amount is important as it is used to set the general rates Rate in the $, calculated as:
+The overall rate revenue amount is important as it is used to set the general rates Rate in the $.